Looking for car stereos?Start shopping

 Installing the new unit depends a bit on the car and the receiver you're working with, but the differences are minor and the whole process is reasonably simple.
 There are minor differences in how you install a single-DIN receiver in a 2003-07 Tiburon and the 2008 model, for example, but they're very minor.
 On the other hand, if you're installing a double-DIN receiver in your car, the installation process remains consistent throughout.

-One other note: The aftermarket receiver mounting kit used for some replacements (included with your purchase) may interfere with receivers that have fold-down faces, so you may need to modify the kit or fabricate a spacer.
+The aftermarket dash kit used for some installasions can interfere with receivers that have fold-down faces, so you may need to modify the kit or fabricate a spacer.

 Tools needed: Panel tool, Phillips screwdriver.